 The room is warm and inviting, the views of Big Ben cannot be beat and the gluten-free options available are as yet unrivalled in my gluten-free afternoon tea search.
 I highly recommend an afternoon at The Library Lounge in the beautiful Old County Hall.

 Tea and free-flowing champagne – £49 per person

 When my dear friend Sarah visited, I booked us a tea at The Park Room.
-Somehow I knew they offered a gluten-free tea, and the location and the deal I found were too good to pass up.
+Somehow I knew they offered a gluten-free afternoon tea in London, and the location and the deal I found were too good to pass up.
 Mayfair sophistication and a view of Hyde Park would be the perfect setting for tea with Sarah.

 The Park Room is so beautiful and the servers working that day were so friendly and helpful.
 We barely finished something when they were right there offering us more food or more champagne – they demanded we take more cake home with us.
 We were happy to oblige, and they offer a gluten-free chocolate cake.

 Oh my gosh, they are truly the best gluten-free scones I’ve found in London.
 Unlike some of the more touristy spots on this list, the room wasn’t full and the service was impeccable.
 I highly, highly recommend this tea.